 KSA Answers Must Be Formatted According to Federal Guidelines

 Answering the KSA questions may require you to spend hours sifting through Federal documents in order to ensure that every answer is formatted properly.
 If your answers do not comply with all of the government standards, then it can result in massive point deductions.
-With such a competitive job market, it seems silly not scrounge for every point possible to deliver the best in IT Recruiting.

 Here are some general formatting points that should be applied to every KSA answer: